-Electronic prescriptions are being rolled out this year in Australia.
-The new electronic prescriptions will give patients an easy and convenient alternative to paper prescriptions for their medicines.
+Electronic prescriptions have been rolled out in Australia.
+These new electronic prescriptions give patients an easy and convenient alternative to paper prescriptions for their medicines.

 Providing a practice has conformant software, patients can be sent their prescription electronically via SMS or email.
 This removes the need for patients to present in person at a general practice to get a prescription.

 Electronic prescriptions are not compulsory.
 They simply give patients greater choice in how they access their medicines.
-Paper prescriptions will still be available.
+Paper prescriptions are still available.